Burlap Stenciled Placemats

 Stenciling Tip #3 Cleaning: In the meantime, make sure you wash your used stencils with a gentle soap and water and allow it to dry flat.

-Burlap Tip #4: Take these placemats outside and give them a shake!
+BONUS Burlap Tip: Take these placemats outside and give them a shake!
 Shake off the excess burlap debris.
 Trust me, you’ll thank me later…

 Here are a few AFTER photos of my Burlap Stenciled Placemats.